 Never underestimate the power of local media.
 Tell your local paper and radio station about your event and if you are comfortable, share your story including any unusual or inspirational reasons behind your fundraising.

 Encourage your friends and family to give more by adding in a few personal challenges for each milestone you reach.
 For example, when you reach £100 you will pledge to dye your hair pink for the day, sing in front of family and friends or bath in baked beans!
-Just chose something you know they will definitely want to pay to see!
+Just choose something you know they will definitely want to pay to see!

 Don't be shy!
 Many people will want to help you once they know what you are doing.
 Identify a list of all the people you can tell about your fundraising, give updates on your progress and ask people to help share your story.
 People usually really do want to help.

 Find out if your employer offers matched funding, work colleagues or friends might even help boost your funds by joining your activity or sponsoring you.
 There are more ways to raise money than you think!
 Just think if you know 20 people who each could help to raise a fiver, then you already have £100!

 HMRC operates a scheme called Gift Aid that allows charities to claim the basic rate tax, 25p, on every pound donated.
 So if someone donated £100 to your fundraising efforts then it means that they could actually be giving us £125.
 Giving under Gift Aid means that so much more money can be raised at no extra cost to our donors.
 Download a Gift Aid form.